 Galloway Oil Corporation

-The Galloway Oil Lease Corporation of Kansas City, Missouri, and the Galloway Oil & Refining of Fort Worth, Texas, combined in 1923 to form Galloway Oil Corporation with $10 million in capital stock.
+Galloway Oil Corporation came to life as a combination of companies.
+The Galloway Oil Lease Corporation of Kansas City, Missouri, and the Galloway Oil & Refining of Fort Worth, Texas, combined in 1923 to form Galloway Oil with $10 million in capital stock.

 Just two years earlier, Missouri officials had revoked Galloway Oil & Refining’s charter for failure to pay taxes.